Mont Mars: Geography

 It is located on the water divide between the Lys Valley (Aosta Valley) and the Elvo Valley (Province of Biella).

 In the SOIUSA (International Standardized Mountain Subdivision of the Alps) it gives the name to a mountain group called "Catena Tre Vescovi - Mars".

+It gives its name to a nearby nature reserve, the Mont Mars Nature Reserve (Riserva Naturale Mont Mars; Réserve naturelle du mont-Mars).

 Access to the summit

 It can be ascended from the south, starting from the Sanctuary of Oropa or, from the North, starting from the Lys Valley.
 The summit provides a panorama across the plains of the Po Valley and of the Monte Rosa massif.

 A classical climbing route reaches the summit following the SSW ridge of the mountain, named Crête de Carisey.